cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - credential_identifier: client credential identifier.
 - oprf_seed: seed used to derive per-client OPRF keys.

 The client receives two outputs: a session secret and an export key.
 The export key is only available to the client, and may be used for additional application-specific purposes, as outlined in {{export-key-usage}}.
 The output `export_key` MUST NOT be used in any way before the protocol completes successfully.
-See {{envelope-encryption}}
-for more details about this requirement.
+See {{alternate-key-recovery}} for more details about this requirement.
 The server receives a single output: a session secret matching the client's.

 The protocol runs as shown below: